 Streaming output

-Replicate’s API supports server-sent event streams (SSEs) for language models.
+Replicate's API supports server-sent event streams (SSEs) for models.
 This guide will show you how to consume streaming output.

 What is streaming output?

-Streaming output allows you to receive real-time progressive updates while a language model processes your input.
+Streaming output allows you to receive real-time progressive updates while a model processes your input.
 Instead of waiting for the entire prediction to complete, you can access results as they are generated, making it ideal for applications like chat bots that require immediate responses.

 At a high level, streaming output works like this: